distillpub/post--multimodal/src/paper.md

 People-detecting neurons only scratch the surface of the highly abstract neurons we've found.
 There are neurons coding for emotions, regions of the world, religions, and much more.
 They generalize in highly abstract ways.
 For example, the region neurons respond to the relevant regions on a world map, dominant ethnicities, local scripts, and country names.

 We find these multimodal neurons in the recent CLIP models [], although it's possible similar undiscovered multimodal neurons may exist in earlier models.
 A CLIP model consists of both a ResNet vision model and a Transformer language model, trained to align pairs of images and text from the internet using a contrastive loss. <d-footnote>The authors also kindly shared an alternative version from earlier experiments, where the training objective was an autoregressive language modelling objective, instead of a contrastive objective.
-The features seem pretty similar.</d-footnote> There are actually several CLIP models of varying sizes; we find multimodal neurons in all of them, but focus on studying the mid-sized RN50-x4 model. <d-footnote>We found it challenging to make feature visualization work on the largest CLIP models.
+The features seem pretty similar.</d-footnote> There are several CLIP models of varying sizes; we find multimodal neurons in all of them, but focus on studying the mid-sized RN50-x4 model. <d-footnote>We found it challenging to make feature visualization work on the largest CLIP models.
 The reasons why remain unclear.
 See faceted feature visualization.</d-footnote> We focus our analysis on CLIP's vision stream, so when we talk about a multimodal neuron responding to text we mean the model "reading" text in images. <d-footnote>The alignment with the text side of the model might be seen as an additional form of multimodality, perhaps analogous to a human neuron responding to hearing a word rather than seeing it (see Quiroga’s later work).
 But since that is an expected result of the training objective, it seems less interesting.</d-footnote>

 CLIP’s abstract visual features might be seen as the natural result of aligning vision and text.
 We expect word embeddings (and language models generally) to learn abstract "topic" features [].
 Either the language stream needs to give up those features, or the vision stream needs to build visual analogues. <d-footnote>Many researchers are interested in “grounding” language models by training them on tasks involving another domain, in the hope of them learning a more real world understanding of language.
-The abstract features we find in vision models can be seen as a kind of “inverse grounding”: vision taking on more abstract features by connection to language.</d-footnote> <d-footnote>This includes some of the classic kinds of bias we see in word embeddings, such as a “terrorism”/”Islam” neuron, or an “Immigration”/”Mexico” neuron.
-See discussion in the <a href="#region-neurons">region neurons section</a>.</d-footnote> But even if these features seem natural in retrospect, they are qualitatively different from neurons previously studied in vision models.
+The abstract features we find in vision models can be seen as a kind of “inverse grounding”: vision taking on more abstract features by connection to language.</d-footnote> <d-footnote comma>This includes some of the classic kinds of bias we see in word embeddings, such as a “terrorism”/”Islam” neuron, or an “Immigration”/”Mexico” neuron.
+See discussion in the <a href="#region-neurons">region neurons section</a>.</d-footnote> But even if these features seem natural in retrospect, they are qualitatively different from neurons previously studied in vision models <d-cite bibtex-key="" />.
 They also have real world consequences: these models are vulnerable to a kind of “typographic attack” where adding adversarial text to images can cause them to be systematically misclassified.

 import AttackDemo from './diagrams/AttackDemo.svelte'